addonify/addonify-recaptcha-for-edd/README.txt

 == Description ==

 [Addonify reCAPTCHA For EDD](https://addonify.com/) is a simple plugin that adds Google reCaptcha in Easy Digital Downloads login and registration forms.

-Note: This plugin will only work in EDD (Easy Digital Downloads) login & registration form.

-To enable reCaptcha go to EDD Setting > reCaptcha.
+Enable reCaptcha from Dashboard > EDD Setting > reCaptcha.

 **FEATURES:**